Car Insurance for Condo Owners

-For more information on insuring expensive belongings, see our in-depth guide to condo insurance.
-While this information is not absolutely vital to get a car and condo insurance quote, it will help you get the most accurate quote possible.
+For more information on how to insure expensive belongings, consult our in-depth guide to condo insurance.
+This information may help you get the most accurate and affordable quote possible.

-Now that we’ve explored how to get quotes for your auto and condo, let’s talk about the companies that offer the best discounts.
-With a generalized driving profile (outlined here), we surveyed top insurance companies and added a “condo owner” multi-policy discount to the policy.
+Now that we’ve explored how to get quotes for your condo and car insurance coverage, let’s talk about the companies that offer the best discounts.
+With a general driving profile, we surveyed top insurance companies and added a “condo owner” multi-policy discount to the policy.
 Below you can see the average monthly and annual premiums for auto insurance as a condo owner with multiple policies.